 These types of launches help create urgency and excitement.
 Making your course available for only weeks out of the year can give people a “now or never” mindset that pushes them to take the plunge and purchase.

 Keep your online course on your audience’s radar

 You can reuse the same email campaigns over and over again so you only have to do the work once

-You’ll be creating urgency.
-If someone is on the fence and there is only an hour left to buy, they won’t have much time to contemplate before purchasing
+A sense of urgency.
+(If someone is on the fence and there is only an hour left to buy, they won’t have much time to contemplate before purchasing)

 Cons of an open-close online course launch

 They are a lot of work—every few months, you’ll find yourself setting up your webinar space, slaving over email analytics, and fielding questions from prospective students

 It can be easy to get burnt out on this model.
 Your first few launches might be thrilling and exciting, but after that wears off, you might just feel overwhelmed